-Table - 4
+TABLE - 4

 SI.
-No. Type of Award Stage of exit Mandatory credits to be secured for the award 1 Undergraduate Certificate in the field of Study/Discipline After successful completion of Semester II 44

-2 Undergraduate Diploma in the field of After 88
+No. Type of Award Stage of exit Mandatory credits to be secured for the award 1 Undergraduate Certificate in the field of Study/Discipline After successful completion of Semester II 44 2 Undergraduate Diploma in the field of Study/Discipline After successful completion of Semester IV 88 3 Bachelor of (field of Study) (Honours) Discipline (for single core discipline course of study) After successful completion of Semester VI 132 4 Bachelor of (field of Multidisciplinary courses of Study) (for multiple core disciplines courses of study) After successful completion of Semester VI 132 5 Bachelor of (Field of Study/ Discipline) (Honours with Research / Academic Projects/Entrepreneurship) Discipline (for single core discipline course of study) After successful completion of Semester VIII 176 6 Bachelor of (field of Multidisciplinary courses of Study) (Honours) After successful completion of Semester VIII 176

-Study/Discipline successful

-completion of

-Semester IV

-3 Bachelor of (field of Study) (Honours) After 132

-Discipline (for single core discipline course successful

-of study) completion of

-- Semester VI

-4 Bachelor of (field of Multidisciplinary After 132

-courses of Study) (for multiple core successful

-disciplines courses of study) completion of

-Semester VI

-5 Bachelor of (Field of Study/ Discipline) After 176

-(Honours with Research/Academic successful

-Projects/Entrepreneurship) Discipline (for completion of 4,

-single core discipline course of study) Semester VIII

-6 Bachelor of (field of Multidisciplinary After 176

-courses of Study) (Honours) successful ,

-completion of

-Semester VIII

-18. The course title, code, number of credits, components of lecture, tutorial and practical, pre-requisites to be fulfilled for choosing that course and the department offering the course shall be spelt out for each course (please refer to Table - 5).
+17. The course title, code, number of credits, components of lecture, tutorial and practical, pre-requisites to be fulfilled for choosing that course and the department offering the course shall be spelt out for each course (please refer to Table - 5).
 A student should fulfil the pre-requisites of a course to be able to opt it for study.

-$Table-5 \label{eq:continuous}$ (Examples given in the table are merely illustrative)
+TABLE - 5(Examples given in the table are merely illustrative)

-Sl.
-Course Course No. of Componer nts of the co urse Pre-requisites of
+SI.
+Course Course No. of Compo onents of tl Pre-requisites

-No. Title Code credits Lecture Tutorial Practical the course
+No. Title Code credits Lecture Tutorial Practical of the course

 1. A DSC01 04 3 0 1 NIL

 2. В DSC05 04 2 0 2 Pass in DSC01

 3. С GE01 04 3 1 0 NIL

 4. D GE03 04 3 1 0 Pass in GE01

-5. Е SEC01 02 1 0 1 NIL
+5. Е SEC01 02 1 0 NIL